cmek/awx-test/README.md

       vlan add 42
 ```

-## Service3 - primary (ceos1 eth1/1) and secondary (ceos4 eth1/1) on remote, delivered to different ports - ceos2 eth1/3 and ceos3 eth1/4
+## Service 3 - primary (ceos1 eth1/1) and secondary (ceos4 eth1/1) on remote, delivered to different ports - ceos2 eth1/3 and ceos3 eth1/4

 Config for ceos1(192.168.1.1):
 ______________________________